hainayanda/Impose/README.md

 }
 ```

+## Circular Dependency

+`Injected` and `SafelyInjected` propertyWrapper will resolve dependency lazily, thus it will work even if you have a circular dependency.
+But it will rise stack overflow error if you use inject function instead on init since it will resolve the dependency right away.
+Even tho circular dependency is not recommended, it will be better if you use propertyWrapper instead for injection to avoid this problem.

 ## Multiple Type for one Provider

 You can register multiple type for one provider if you need to: